The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 You don’t have to be a scholar to understand that college is expensive and only becoming even more so.
 From 2010 to 2020, U.S. college tuition increased about 4.6 percent annually, according to the Education Data Initiative, outpacing the overall rate of inflation.
 And while public universities tend to be cheaper, their prices have gone up significantly, too, rising about 2.8 percent annually over the same period.

 If you have to foot the bill, you’ll want to maximize your savings by taking advantage of every available option.
-Before using a normal taxable account or having to take out a student loan, you’ll want to look at the 529 college savings plan, which was created expressly to assist in paying college bills.
+Before using a normal taxable account or having to take out a student loan, you’ll want to look at the 529 savings plan, which was created to assist in paying college bills.
 But you might also consider using your Roth IRA, because of its many tax advantages.

 Here are the pros and cons of using a 529 or a Roth IRA to pay for college.

 What is a 529 plan and how does it work?